Registering data with crawlers¶

 Create a crawler¶

-You can also configure your crawler based on the structure of your files.
-By default a crawler will find individual datasets as their own directories (following the HDFS convention), but can be configured to instead treat each individual file as its own dataset.
+Configuring object storage crawlers By default a crawler will find individual datasets as their own directories (following the HDFS convention), but can be configured to instead treat each individual file as its own dataset.

 Once the crawler has finished crawling, its status will change to ‘Crawl complete'.
 Discovered datasets are now ready to be registered.

 You can click into the crawler to see a list of unregistered datasets found.
-These paths have not yet been registered in the catalog.

 Select the datasets you wish to register using the checkboxes and select a database to register them to.
 If you want to register datasets to a brand new database, you can create one by simply entering a new database name and choosing 'Create (your new database name)' from the dropdown.